 OVS-301B.
 RESEARCH IN OVS.
-Program Director: Catherine Bowes Rickman, PhD.
-The development of the next generation of clinician-scientists is a high priority of the educational mission of the Department of Ophthalmology.
+Study Program Director: Catherine Bowes Rickman, PhD.
+The development of the next generation of clinician-scientists is a high priority of the educational mission of the Department of Ophthal-mology.
 To achieve this goal, the faculty offer a wide scope of research opportunities to third year medical students.
 These range from intense, hands-on experience in molecular and cell biology, to animal surgery, to clinical prospective and retrospective studies.
-The student, in addition to being closely mentored by an individual faculty member, is encouraged to participate in the vast array of departmental research and clinical seminars, lectures and tutorials.
-These activities offer an intensive learning environment and provide a solid foundation from which to launch a successful career bridging basic and clinical sciences with the practice of medicine.
-FACULTY: Robert Rand Allingham, MD; Vadim Y. Arshavsky, PhD; Catherine Bowes Rickman, PhD; Edward G. Buckley, MD; Pratap Challa, MD; Scott W. Cousins, MD; Sina Farsiu, PhD; Paulo A. Ferreira, PhD; Glenn J. Jaffe, MD; Paloma Borrajo Liton, PhD; Goldis Malek, PhD; P. Vasanth Rao, PhD; W. Daniel Stamer, PhD; Cynthia A. Toth, MD; and Terri L. Young, MD
+The student, in addition to being closely mentored by an individual faculty member, is encouraged to participate in the vast array of department and provide a solid foundation from which to launch a successful career bridging basic and clinical sciences with the practice of medicine.
+FACULTY: Robert Rand Allingham, MD.; Vadim Y. Arshavsky, PhD.; Sanjay Asrani, MD; Catherine Bowes Rickman, PhD; Edward G. Buckley, MD; Pratap Challa, MD; Scott W. Cousins, MD; Glenn J. Jaffe, MD; Anthony Kuo, MD; Paloma Liton, PhD; Goldis Malek, PhD; Kelly Muir, MD; P. Vasanth Rao, PhD; William Stamer, PhD; Cynthia A. Toth, MD